dfki-ric-underactuated-lab/torque_limited_simple_pendulum/software/python/simple_pendulum/controllers/open_loop/README.md

         returns:
             des_pos, des_vel, u

-The function returns the desired position, dsired velocity and a torque as specified in the csv file at the given index.
+The function returns the desired position, desired velocity and a torque as specified in the csv file at the given index.
 The index counter is incremeted by 1 every time the get_control_output function is called.

 ## Usage #

-Before using this controller, first a trajectory has to be defined and stored to csv file in a suitable format.
-Examples for open_controllers usage can be found in trajectory_optimization/iLQR and trajectory_optimization/direct_collocation.
+Before using this controller, first a trajectory has to be defined/calculated and stored to csv file in a suitable format.

 ## Comments